InterweaveCloud/terraform-aws-ubuntu-desktop-vm/README.md

 #### Instance Configuration

+- An elastic IP address is allows you to remap your IP address onto another instance in the event that the spot instance is taken down, making the process of setting up the new instance much easier.

+#### EBS Backup

-- A DLM lifecycle policy which backups the instance daily before midnight and snapshots are retained for 1 week.
+- A Data Lifecycle Manager lifecycle policy is created which backups the instance daily before midnight and snapshots are retained for 1 week.
 This is ensures that in the event that the spot instance is taken down, you can use the snapshots of the EBS to recover your files.
-- An elastic IP address is allows you to remap your IP address onto another instance in the event that the spot instance is taken down, making the process of setting up the new instance much easier.
+- An IAM role and policy is created which allows the DLM lifecycle policy to create and delete snapshots.
+It also allows DLM read access to instances,volumes and snapshots on EC2.
+- Snapshots are taken by the Data Lifecycle Manager and are stored in an S3 bucket managed by DLM.

 ## Resource Material